HYBRID EVENT: Join us in person in Singapore or attend virtually from anywhere.

 Biography:

-Yihan Ethan Wu (Ethan) is a high school student at Concordia Shanghai with strong interests in synthetic biology and bio-medicine.
-He has gained biomedical research experience in the past by working as summer intern at a couple of biotechnology companies, such as UgeneX and SIMR Bio.
-He received a national silver medal at HOSA 2024 competing in the Health Education category and was awarded a silver medal at the iGEM 2024 Jamboree, where his team was also nominated for Best Presentation for their project on upcycling PET plastic into beta-hydroxybutyrate using engineered microbial pathways.
+Yihan Ethan Wu (Ethan) is a high school student at Concordia Shanghai with strong interests in synthetic biology and biomedicine.
+He has gained prior biomedical research experience through summer internships at biotechnology companies, including UgeneX and SIMR Bio.
+In 2024, he received a national silver medal at HOSA while competing in the Health Education category.
+He was also awarded a silver medal at the iGEM 2024 Jamboree, where his team was nominated for Best Presentation for their project focused on upcycling PET plastic into beta-hydroxybutyrate using engineered microbial pathways.